Reviewed by Harsh Desai · Last reviewed:

 Is Google Antigravity free?

-Yes, Google Antigravity offers a free Individual plan at $0 per month.
-This plan includes access to core AI models like Gemini and Claude, unlimited tab completions and commands, and generous weekly usage limits sufficient for most individual developers and hobbyists as of 2026.
+Yes.
+Google Antigravity has a free Individual plan at $0 per month with access to Gemini and Claude, the Manager view, unlimited tab completions, and weekly usage limits that are generous enough for most hobbyists in 2026.
+Heavier users move to the Developer tier bundled with Google One AI Pro or Ultra.

-Google Antigravity vs Cursor: Which should I choose?
+Google Antigravity vs Cursor: which should I pick?

-Choose Google Antigravity when you need to orchestrate multiple autonomous AI agents for complex, multi-step workflows across your editor, terminal, and browser.
-Choose Cursor when you want a powerful AI assistant focused on inline code completions and chat within a single, familiar editing environment.
+Choose Google Antigravity when you want to orchestrate multiple autonomous agents across editor, terminal, and browser in one Manager view.
+Choose Cursor when you want a faster, more stable AI assistant focused on inline completions and chat in a familiar editor.
+Choose Antigravity for agent workflows, Cursor for everyday coding flow.

 Is Google Antigravity good for vibe coders?